Jay-the-scientist/SKLearn-to-Solve-Regression-Problems--Life-Expectancy/README.md

 This project aims to build a machine learning regression model to predict life expectancy based on various health, economic, and social factors.
 The project is part of the course “SKLearn to Solve Regression Problems”.

 ## Table of Contents
-Introduction
+  -Introduction
-Dataset
+  -Dataset
-Installation
+  -Installation
-Exploratory Data Analysis
+  -Exploratory Data Analysis
-Data Preprocessing
+  -Data Preprocessing
-Model Training
+  -Model Training
-Evaluation
+  -Evaluation
-Conclusion
+  -Conclusion

 ## Introduction
 In this project, we use the Life_Expectancy_Data.csv dataset to predict life expectancy using various features such as adult mortality, alcohol consumption, GDP, and more.
 The model is built using the Scikit-Learn and XGBoost libraries.